-(f) Our seven integrated principles set out our ways of working in terms of how we engage with people, both resident and non-resident and these are reflected in our Corporate Strategy.
+Strategy.
 During the year the Investors in People (IiP) Delivery Group has responded to one of the key recommendations in our IiP audit to develop a set of core values for the organisation.
-These have been developed by a cross section of staff and following engagement and consultation with all staff, Members and volunteers.
-These value were launched for the start of the 2020/21 financial year and replace the 7 integrated principles.
+These have been developed by a cross section of staff and following engagement and consultation with all staff, Members and volunteers these values - care, enjoy and pioneer were launched for the start of the 2020/21 financial year and replace the 7 integrated principles.
+Our IiP assessment report this year rated the work that had gone into addressing the original recommendations from the IiP assessor as 'highly commendable'.